B2B Marketing: How to Generate Leads Without a Sales Team

 Content won't save you if your site is slow, broken, or impossible to crawl.

-These aren't optional.
+Not optional.
 Fix them or your content won't rank.

 Earn backlinks the right way

 Backlinks are still one of the strongest ranking signals.
-But the old tactics (guest posting spam, private blog networks, paid links) are dead.
+But old tactics (guest posting spam, private blog networks, paid links) are dead.
 Google penalized all of them in 2024.

-The best strategy for B2B: digital PR through original research.
+Best strategy for B2B: digital PR through original research.

 Other tactics that work: